What do companies owe rejected early career candidates?

 This question has sparked plenty of debate.
 When I posed it recently on LinkedIn, many people highlighted the importance of providing feedback to candidates.

 It’s a fair point.
-Feedback helps candidates grow — and in theory, it’s a positive step for employers who want to nurture early talent.
-But realistically, offering personalised feedback to every applicant is impossible.
-Some employers focus feedback on those who reach later stages, but even then, the impact isn’t always clear.
+Feedback helps candidates grow - and in theory, it’s a positive step for employers who want to nurture early talent.
+But realistically, offering personalised feedback to every applicant is impossible, so many employers focus feedback on those who reach later stages, but even then, the impact isn’t always clear.

-A few organisations that have introduced strengths-based feedback tools found that only a small number of candidates remembered receiving it, and fewer still acted on it.
+A few organisations that have introduced feedback found that only a small number of candidates remembered receiving it, and fewer still acted on it.

 So before jumping to conclusions about what employers should provide, maybe the question should be: